Trev-Lev/ChessAI/README.md

 ### ChessAI

-A simple browser-based Chess ai that employs Minimax with alpha-beta pruning.
+A simple browser-based Chess AI that employs Minimax with alpha-beta pruning.

 Currently the evaluation function is quite weak and anywhere from 1000-2000 states are explored per second, which is quite suboptimal.